remoteinterview/zero/docs/nodejs/README.md

 Zero manages sessions on your behalf.
 You just need to specify where the session data should be stored.
 Currently Zero supports Redis and MongoDB backends.

-By default the session data is stored in system `tmp` directory.
-This is fine when developing locally.
-But not when you want to deploy.
+By default the session data is stored in browser's cookie itself (as opposed to a database).
+This is fine for initial development but should be replaced with a better session store (see below).

 ### Using Redis for Sessions